wp-plugins/jquery-colorbox/readme.txt

 7. Theme #7
 8. Theme #8 (not compatible with IE6)
 9. Theme #9
+10. Theme #10 (IE does not support the CSS3 rounded edges)

 == Frequently Asked Questions ==
 * I have installed and activated (or updated) jQuery Colorbox, but it doesn't show up when I click on a thumbnail in my blog.
 Is the plugin broken?